 Scoliosis: Causes, Symptoms, and Treatments

-Scoliosis is a condition where the patient?s spine is bent or curved into an S or C shape.
-It can arise congenitally, or it can be idiopathic, in other words, is can simply occur with no known cause.
+Scoliosis is a condition where the patient’s spine is bent or curved into an S or C shape.
+It can arise congenitally, or it can be idiopathic, in other words, it can simply occur with no known cause.
 Sometimes it can arise as the result of an underlying neuromuscular condition.

 Although it can occur at any age, the most common form is late-onset idiopathic scoliosis.
-The condition can be distressing, painful and cause psychological problems relating to negative self-image, however, it doesn’t necessarily lead to serious disability in old age and treatments are available for managing the condition.
+The condition can be distressing, painful, and cause psychological problems relating to a negative self-image, however, it doesn’t necessarily lead to serious disability in old age and treatments are available for managing the condition.

 Scoliosis can cause a range of physical signs such as an apparent curvature of the spine; uneven shoulder heights; uneven hips and shoulders; ribcage prominence; and one leg being longer than the other.

 Back pain is often associated with Scoliosis and for women, it can cause dysmenorrhea (painful periods).
 Adolescent idiopathic scoliosis can progress resulting in arthritis, ruptured discs, trapped nerves, reduced mobility, reduced lung capacity, and muscle spasms.

 As we have already mentioned, it can be congenital; around 15% of cases arise from a congenital spine deformity.
 Another 10% of cases are the result of other conditions such as spina bifida and spinal muscular atrophy, but the remaining 65% are idiopathic.
 This means that we really don’t know the reason for the condition; we do know that it isn’t anything to do with diet, bad posture, or lack of exercise.